 5.30 - 9pm

-In the run up to London Pride, artist Katie Schreiber (@keernas) will host a joyous coming together of LGBTQ+ community members and allies to reflect on and share their appreciation of the great work that has paved the way for the queer community through the creation of art.
-This relaxed and inclusive creative safe space will take place in The Art Bypass Gallery on Wednesday 29th June between 5.30pm -9pm.
+In the run up to London Pride artist Katie Schreiber (@keernas) will host a joyous coming together of LGBTQ+ community members and allies to reflect on and share their appreciation of the great work that has paved the way for the queer community through the creation of art.
+This relaxed and inclusive creative safe space will take place in The Art Bypass Gallery as part of Sweet ‘Arts’ Cultural Program on Wednesday 29th June between 5.30pm -9pm.
 The evening will be an opportunity to celebrate the achievements that have been made by the LGBTQ+ community, in their fight against injustice and inequality.
 Incorporating a DIY ethos homage will be paid to LGBTQ+ activists who often incorporate these approaches as part of their fight for change.